KnightOS/knightos.org/documentation/kfs.md

 Starting at address 0, on each page, the header consists of 64 four-byte entries, each representing one section of the page's sections.
 Each entry is formed of two 16-bit numbers - the first is the preceeding section, and the second is the next section.
-0xFFFF is used on each end of the file.
-That is, the first section of a file has the preceeding section set to 0xFFFF.
+0x7FFF is used on each end of the file.
+That is, the first section of a file has the preceeding section set to 0x7FFE.
+The most significant bit of the section ID is always reset for sections that are in use.

+Unused sections are indicated with 0xFFFF, 0xFFFF.
+A file with only one section would be 0x7FFF, 0x7FFF.
+This allows you to quickly discover sections that are available for use.

 For instance, say you have a file that starts on section 7, continues on 3, and ends on 12.
-The header for section 7 would be 0xFFFF, 0x0003.
+The header for section 7 would be 0x7FFF, 0x0003.
 The section 3 header is 0x0007, 0x000C.
-The section 12 header is 0x0003, 0xFFFF.
+The section 12 header is 0x0003, 0x7FFF.

-The first entry of the header on each page is special.
-The first byte is a magic number, and should be set to K if this page is formatted.
-The second byte is reserved for future use.
-The third and fourth bytes are a mapping of which sections on that page are in use.
-The low bit refers to section 0, and the high bit to section 15.
-The low bit is always reset - it represents the header block.
-Each other bit is set if that section is free, and reset if in use.
+The first header is special.
+Under normal conditions, it would refer to the section map, which is not appropraite.
+Instead, it includes a magic number and some metadata.
+The first three bytes are the literal ASCII string "KFS".
+The fourth byte is metadata, which is currently not used for anything.
+It should be set to 0xFF.

 The data allocation section may become severely fragmented over time.
 Defragmentation is not necessary.